aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-documents/_index.md

 ### **Saving SVG to a Url**

-It is necessary to specify a complete Url path for the document [Lineto.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/Lineto.svg) saving and pass `url` object to the **Save()** method.
+It is necessary to specify a full Url path for the document [Lineto.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/Lineto.svg) saving and pass the `url` object to the **Save()** method.
 The following code example shows how to save a document to a Url:

 ```c#
 using System.IO;